8hantanu/8hantanu.github.io/disclaimer.md

 TLDR; no guarantee of content accuracy, no warranty of any kind, use on your own risk, views are my own.

+> **"If someone can prove me wrong and show me my mistake in any thought or action, I shall gladly change.
+I seek the truth, which never harmed anyone; the harm is to persist in one's own self-deception and ignorance."**
+>
+> -Marcus Aurelius

 I don’t make any claims, promises, or guarantees about the accuracy, completeness, or adequacy of the contents of this database and expressly disclaim liability for errors, omissions, and inaccuracies in the contents of this database.

 This database provides information of a general nature and is designed for information and educational purposes only and does not constitute medical, financial or legal advice.
 No warranty of any kind, implied, expressed or statutory, including but not limited to the warranties of non−infringement of third party rights, title, merchantability, fitness for a particular purpose and freedom from computer virus, is given concerning the contents of this databse or its hyperlinks to other internet resources.